 Export (English) Export - export) – export of goods to other countries.

-Gross domestic product (GDP)- the total value of goods and services produced in a given country over a certain period of time, expressed in market prices.
+Gross Domestic Product (GDP)- the total value of goods and services produced in a given country over a certain period of time, expressed in market prices.

 Integration - (lat.
-Integration)- recovery, replenishment.
+Integration)- restoration, replenishment.

 The purpose of the lesson: identify the features of interaction between Russia and the CIS countries.